North Welland Trails Connection

 Is there a way to make cross the bridge on Woodlawn between the mall and Canadian tire/rona/ Walmart safer for bikers ?

-Jason Chill asked 9 months ago
+Jason Chill asked over 1 year ago

 This would be outside the scope of this project, but that connection is identified in the Community Trails Strategy.